 What support is available?

-Questions about the Pandeia engine for Webb may be directed to the JWST help desk; for Roman, email help@stsci.edu with Roman and/or WFIRST in the subject line or body.
+Questions about the Pandeia engine for Webb may be directed to the JWST help desk; for Roman, the Roman help desk.
 However, due to the complexity of the engine, support will be limited and response times may be longer than for other tools.

 We welcome comments and feature requests, and these will be considered along with other ETC work.